Lsx0802/S3VR/README.md

-# Physics-Inspired Image Transformation for CT-US Registration via Diffusion Model and Synthesis-to-Real Domian Adaptation
+# DiSCUSS: A Diffusion Stimulated CT-US Registration Model with Self-supervised Learning and Synthetic-to-real Domain Adaptation

-S^3VR